5 Simple Steps to Put Entrepreneur to Resume

 Career coaches suggest that a functional entrepreneur resume is a lot more useful to distribute your experience, skills, and accomplishments.

-Assuring potential employer, partners or clients that you are worthy of their business should be your priority.
+Assuring potential employers, partners, or clients that you are worthy of their business should be your priority.

-Also, make sure to check information technology cover letter, if you want to make a career in IT industry!
+Also, make sure to check the information technology cover letter, if you want to make a career in the IT industry!

 ‘Problem, Action, Results’ (PAR) method is a perfect way to illustrate how can deal with a certain problem that may haunt any business.